Akirapearl/jekyll_blog/_posts/2024-07-27-Day-11-Practice.markdown

 #### 29/07/2024 - Day 13

-Today I did a bit of everything, I went over the third exercise of my second batch (statement below), updated the main README.md for the LearningGo repo, and revisited the Goroutines concept around for a bit.
+Today I did a bit of everything, I went over the third exercise of my second batch (statement below), updated the main README.md for the LearningGo repo...

 ```
 Exercise 3: Basic File I/O